 Overlooking the River Tweed, Paxton House is a neo-Palladian Georgian mansion set in 80 acres of woodland, gardens and parklands on the border of England and Scotland, 4 miles from Berwick upon Tweed.
 Paxton House was built in 1758 to the design of John and James Adam this grand country house boasts a collection of Chippendale furniture and a fine collection of Regency furniture by William Trotter of Edinburgh.
-The largest picture gallery in a Scottish country house built by Robert Reid in 1814 houses over 70 paintings from the National Galleries of Scotland.
+The magnificent picture gallery was built by Robert Reid in 1814 houses over 70 paintings from the National Galleries of Scotland.
 Here you will see masterpieces by Raeburn, Wilkie and Lawrence alongside many works of local interest.

 Visitors can enjoy a variety of walks and trails including our brand new and very popular Fairy Trail and Woodland Trail.
 We run boat trips up the river Tweed to Horncliffe throughout the season which is a great way to learn about local wildlife and history.
 Paxton House also has a croquet lawn and 9-hole putting green, picnic areas, two adventure play parks and a host of children's house and grounds competitions, nature trails and activities.

 With all this plus the Georgian Kitchen, Regency Gift Shop, Stables Restaurant, the fishing museum, and an ever changing event and exhibition programme, Paxton House is not just an historic country house but a fantastic day out for everyone - a family day out in the Scottish Borders that everyone will enjoy.